College Guides and Rankings

 U.S.News & World Report ranks the College of Charleston No. 4 among Southern public regional universities in its 2015 edition of Best Colleges.
 The magazine also listed the College as an “A-Plus School for B Students," for "scholars trapped in the GPA of a B student."

 Newsweek named the College of Charleston as one of the country's most interesting schools.

 The College of Charleston is rated a "Best Buy" in the newest edition of Barron's Best Buys in College Education.

 Kiplinger's Personal Finance magazine

-The College of Charleston ranks No. 68 among Kiplinger's 2012-2013 top 100 "Best Values in Public Colleges."
+The College of Charleston ranks No. 60 among Kiplinger's 2013-2014 top 100 "Best Values in Public Colleges."
 The College was selected for its high four-year graduation rate, low average student debt at graduation, abundant financial aid, low sticker price, and for being an overall great value.

 Whether sampling the traditional Lowcountry cuisine or delving into the wide range of courses offered at this strong liberal arts institution, students at the College of Charleston know they are getting a solid education based on creative expression and intellectual freedom.

 "The school is filled with amazing, talented, intelligent and respectful people," says a senior.

 Professor's get high marks in and out of the classroom.
 "I can say I've had some of the most amazing and intelligent professors," says one freshman.